 We are not a Wiccan group, and most of our members self-identify simply as Pagans and/or Witches.
 We do not embrace the Wiccan rede or Threefold Law, and aside from the fact that we do meet for the full moons and dark moons, and do honor the sabbats, our group's practices are set a good bit apart from traditional Wiccan practice.
 We don't cast a traditional circle, though we have created our own unique method for creating a sense of sacred space.
 We embrace all facets of nature, the Divine, and ourselves - ranging from the lightest to the darkest, and typically do not make much of a distinction between them.
 This should not imply that we have no sense of morals or ethics.
 In fact, we tend to hold both ourselves and those we allow into our coven and our lives to a very high standard.

-As a coven, we are very spiritually-centered.
-Magic is a part of what many of our members do, but as a group it isn't our main focus.
-We are primarily concerned with the spiritual growth of our members, and with providing a sense of community and support for one another through that process.
+As a coven, we are very spiritually-driven.
+Our path may be one of Witchcraft, but for us the two are deeply intertwined.
+We are concerned with the spiritual growth of our members just as much as we are with the practice of magic, and with providing a sense of community and support for one another through that process.
 We are all walking individual paths, and though we come together for a shared experience, there is no expectation within our coven that we will all share the same perspectives and practices all of the time.
 We aim for a balance between having members with enough common ground that our shared experience is harmonious and rewarding, and understanding that we do not always have to be on an same page to share a rewarding path.

 Wild Thorn Hollow

 Our coven's High Priestess is the founder of Wild Thorn Hollow, and as a coven we are active members of the tradition.
 Anyone seeking membership in Coven of the Tangled Pines would also by default become members of the Hollow, and if you think our coven is for you, it would definitely be a good next step to check out the tradition's website HERE.